Burt's Bees

 making products for personal care, health, beauty and personal hygiene.
 Its products are distributed globally.

-Burt's Bees manufactures products with natural ingredients, using minimal processing, such as distillation/condensation, extraction/steamed distillation/pressure cooking, and hydrolysis, to maintain the purity of ingredients.
-In addition, every product has a "natural bar" which gives a percentage of natural ingredients in that product, often with detailed ingredient descriptions.

 History

-1984–89: Founding
+1984–1989: Founding

 Originating in Maine in the 1980s, the business began when co-founder Roxanne Quimby started making candles from Burt Shavitz's leftover beeswax.
 The first headquarters was an abandoned one-room schoolhouse rented from a friend for $150 a year.
 This eventually led to the bottling and selling of honey by the two co-founders, and Quimby's focus on maintaining high quality helped to grow the business from an initial $200 at the Dover-Foxcroft Junior High School craft fair to $20,000 in sales by the end of its first year.
 The practice of bottling honey slowly diminished as the company evolved as a corporation.
-"Eventually, other products using honey and beeswax, including edible spreads and furniture polish, were sold, before a move into the personal care line."
+The company eventually began selling other products that used honey and beeswax, including furniture polish and edible spreads, before moving more fully into personal care products.

 Burt's Bees increased production in 1989, after a New York City boutique, Zona, ordered hundreds of their beeswax candles.
 Forty additional employees were hired and an abandoned bowling alley became their new manufacturing location.
 During this time, Quimby read one of Burt Shavitz's 19th-century books about bee-keeping, which included home-made personal care recipes, prompting Burt's Bees to enter into the personal care products industry.